NHS Test and Trace: Budget

-The initial budget for 2020–21 was £15 billion, of which around 85% (£12.8bn) was for testing.
+The initial budget for 2020–21 was £15bn, of which around 85% (£12.8bn) was for testing.
 In November 2020, a further £7bn was allocated as part of the UK government's COVID-19 Winter Plan. £15bn was allocated for the 2021–22 financial year, bringing the total for the two years to £37bn.
-In February 2022 it was confirmed that the test and trace programme had cost £15.7bn in 2021/22.
+In February 2022, it was confirmed that the test and trace programme had cost £15.7bn in 2021/22.

-After the first phases, Serco were awarded a 12-month contract worth up to £322m in June 2021.
-A month after the ending of routine contact tracing in February 2022, the company won a two-year contract for disease testing and contact tracing worth a maximum of £212m.
+After the first phases, Serco were awarded a 12-month contract worth up to £322M in June 2021.
+A month after the ending of routine contact tracing in February 2022, the company won a two-year contract for disease testing and contact tracing worth a maximum of £212M.

 Test processing and 'lighthouse labs'

-Test kits for use at home (and at some test centres) are provided and processed by Randox under a £133m contract, with logistics by Amazon and Royal Mail, and some identity checking by American consumer credit agency TransUnion.
-Randox has a lab in Northern Ireland, although in May 2020 some samples were processed in the United States owing to lack of capacity.
+Test kits for use at home (and at some test centres) were provided and processed by Randox under a £133M contract, with logistics by Amazon and Royal Mail, and some identity checking by American consumer credit agency TransUnion.
+Randox had a lab in Northern Ireland, although in May 2020 some samples were processed in the United States owing to lack of capacity.
 Special arrangements were made with Royal Mail for the return of home testing kits via designated "Priority Postboxes", which were identified by the attachment of special stickers.

 Before the COVID-19 pandemic, tests for infections in England were carried out at laboratories within either Public Health England or the NHS (the latter often sited at hospitals, and reporting results to PHE's surveillance system).
 In early April 2020, the government reserved the capacity of these labs for testing NHS patients and staff, calling this "pillar one" of their testing strategy.

 "Pillar two" provided mass testing – at first to key workers, later to the general public – using a new network of large processing centres operated by commercial companies and universities, coordinated by Deloitte.
-Initially three of these sites were planned, at Milton Keynes, Alderley Park and Glasgow.
-They were collectively named "lighthouse labs" since they employ the PCR test which uses fluorescent dye to detect the virus.
+Initially three of these sites were planned, at Milton Keynes, Alderley Park and in Glasgow.
+They were collectively named "lighthouse labs" since they employed the PCR test which uses fluorescent dye to detect the virus.
 At Milton Keynes, around 240 academics, researchers and students volunteered their services in March and April 2020, in some cases processing tests manually until automation was ready towards the end of April.
 Geneticist Paul Nurse, director of the Francis Crick Institute, repurposed academic laboratories to perform tests and later criticised the government's reliance on the private sector.

 As of November 2020, six sites were in operation: